Hi Sophie, thanks so much for joining us on campus – how did you begin your journey into Make-up, and how’d you end up at AUB?

 Do you think that it is something that affects attitudes towards people?

 It’s awful that people might consider that you look, behave or act in a certain way, and that in some sense you’re less capable.
-I’m really capable, but that caused worry for my mum, who thought that maybe people might have a preconception about me because of autism, more than anything else.
+I’m really capable, but that caused worries for my mum, who thought that maybe people might have a preconception about me because of autism, more than anything else.

 I couldn’t separate my normal nerves from nerves due to being oversensitive or about to have a panic attack.
 Autism is so hot and cold, because the crew would almost expect me to be nervous at times, and then I was fine – I didn’t realise that I was ‘meant to be nervous’.